 - Shorten Your Stay: Another way to save money is to spend fewer days in the parks, but this doesn't mean you can't do everything.
 Normal visitors spend more time in line than doing anything else, but you know better.
 With an inexpensive subscription to Ridemax software, you can stay out of line and easily do in two days what it takes most people three to four days to cover.
 In fact, I once used it to do almost all of Disneyland in a single day and had time to spare.

 - Stay Away from Auctions: Some people buy 5-Day passes, use two or three days and try to sell the remaining time in online auctions.
 However, these tickets state in writing, "Not For Sale.
 Non Transferable, Must be used by the same person, all days," and this practice is not recommended.

 - Go for a Walk: Get your exercise and a Disneyland discount at the same time.
 Participate in AIDS Walk Orange County (May) or the CHOC/Disneyland Resort Walk in the Park held in October.
 For registering, helping a good cause and walking just 3 miles, participants get an entrance discount when they show their wristband at the ticket booth.

-- Free Admission For Volunteer Service: In early 2010, Disneyland offered free theme park tickets as your reward for doing a day of volunteer service.
+- Free Admission For Volunteer Service Is Over: In early 2010, Disneyland offered free theme park tickets as your reward for doing a day of volunteer service.
 It was very popular, but the promotion is now closed.